bricker0/choropleth_map/README.md

 Navigate to your "Content" page.
 Then click the button in the top left that says "+Create" and then select "Configurable Apps" then in the left menu of the new window click "Compare Maps/Layers" and then click the option "Story Map Swipe and Spyglass".
 Then click "Create a web app" and fill in all the parameters in the text window.
 Then click "Done".

 Next select the map you just created.
 You may pick the vertical sliding bar or spyglass configuration.

+Follow the directions provided.
+Continue to configure your map until you are happy with the app.
+Then make sure you toggle the sharing settings so that anyone on the web can see your work.

+Here is what mine looks like https://arcg.is/15HSDv

+I can't wait to see yours!